ki14jaeh/Data-Analysis-Portfolio/20231008/README.md

 <img src="https://github.com/ki14jaeh/Data-Analysis-Portfolio/blob/main/20231008/US%2010YR.png" width="600" />

 ## Bond Price and Yield (IEF v.
 TNX)
 Bond prices and yield have an inverse relationship because bonds are sold with a face value and fixed coupon rate.
 If a bond's price increases, then its yield - the bond's coupon yield divided by its current market price - decreases.
-The graph below displays the inverse relationship between the U.S. 10 Year Treasury Rate and iShares 7-10 Year Treasury Bond ETF (IEF)
+The graph below displays the inverse relationship between the U.S. 10 Year Treasury Rate and iShares 7-10 Year Treasury Bond ETF (IEF).

 ```
 # Define the ticker symbols